Skip to main content

 💰 What Are Bitcoin Network Fees?

-Bitcoin transactions usually include a small network fee paid to miners who process transactions.
+Most Bitcoin transactions include a network fee paid to miners who process transactions on the blockchain.

 Fees can vary depending on: